©

 • Jobseeker

-• Pass Privilège Route Jacques Cœur
+• Jacques Cœur Privilege Pass

 (click here to buy your Pass and benefit from reduced rates)

-• PMR accessibility
+• PRM accessibility

-Find out more about the location
+Find out more about the venue

 Peufeilhoux: a fully restored and furnished château

-Since 2018, discover the library’s fully restored 17th-century ceiling.
-During your visit, you’ll learn that the château’s walls were home to many celebrities at the beginning of the 20th century.
+Since 2018, the library’s 17th-century ceiling has been completely restored.
+During your visit, you’ll learn that the walls of the château were home to many famous people at the beginning of the 20th century.

 In 2022, rediscover the fully restored hunting entrance and grand salon!